fulsstackJS-spring2018/fullstackjsF2018/period-2.md

 ### Exercises
  [What is Mongoose](https://scotch.io/tutorials/using-mongoosejs-in-node-js-and-mongodb-applications)

- *This is part of a larger tutorial, related to Express.
-Complete this tutorial (you also have a great deal of next week) to get a complete Express example including a database*
+ *The following is part of a larger tutorial, related to Express.
+Complete part 3 of this tutorial only (feel free to complete all of it, that will provide you with a great example for the exam)*

  [Express Tutorial Part 3: Using a Database (with Mongoose)](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose#Mongoose_primer)